richeyward/richeyward.github.io/content/posts/digitron/turing-complete/05-cpu-2/index.md

 JMP
 ```

+---

 ## Masking Time

-Find out what day of the week a certain date is.
-As the bottom text says, the `mod 4` of the date is really what's requested.
+The goal here is to find the day of the week based on a given date.
+The task simplifies to finding the `mod 4` of the date.

 ### Modulus